|Zimbabwe United Passenger Company|

 Locally, the fleet services most of the country's major highways.
 These include;

 - Harare, Bulawayo, Gweru, Mutare, Beitbridge, Masvingo, Plumtree, Zvishvane, Kariba, Chinhoyi, Nyanga, Chipinge, Birchnough Bridge, Chivi, Zaka, Mutoko, Rusape among others.
 Besides local routes, the bus company also operates international routes for example from Harare to Lilongwe the Blantyre in Malawi and Harare to Lusaka the capital city of Zambia.
-It has also routes from Harare to Johannesburg in South Africa.
+It also has routes from Harare to Johannesburg in South Africa.

 The Rural Bus Service